 Relationship abuse can take place at any age, and describes unacceptable behaviour between two people who are in a relationship.
-It can take place in relationships of any sexual orientation and the victim and abuser can be any sexual orientation.

 Research has shown that teenagers do not always understand what constitutes abusive and controlling behaviours e.g. checking someone's 'phone, telling them what to wear, who they can/can't see or speak to or coercing them to engage in activities they are not comfortable with.

 The government campaign 'Disrespect Nobody' provides other examples of abusive behaviour within a relationship.